rajp33/RecipeSearch/part1.md

 5. Finally, do a `git push` to actually make things happen--meaning everything you have added will go to the github server.
 You can check your github.com repository to see exactly what I will see. [[git push documentation](https://git-scm.com/docs/git-push)]

-A cheatsheet has been added to the repository (Under /ExternalResources) that may be helpful!

 ## Part 2 - The (at least) 10 Commands